eclipse-edc/Connector/system-tests/e2e-transfer-test/README.md

 ## Modules detail

-* [backend-service](./backend-service): it represents an external application that interacts with the EDC.
 * [control-plane](./control-plane): it's responsible for handling the contract negotiation phase using in-memory persistence
 * [data-plane](./data-plane): it handles the data transfer phase acting as a proxy
 * [runner](./runner): it contains the test implementation